-(available for career programs)
+(available for career programs only)

-The 64 hours of credit necessary to complete the associate of science degree shall include the following general education distribution requirements plus the courses listed for the specific career program: Science and Mathematics12 hours Health and/or Physical Education1 hour Specific courses that meet the associate of science degree requirements are: I. Communications - 6 hours A. ENGL 121 Composition I3 COM 125 Oral and Written Communications +......6 B. Communications Elective - 3 hours (one of the following) ENGL 122 Composition II......3 ENGL 123 Technical Writing I.....3 BUS 150 Business Communications3 SPD 120 Interpersonal Communications ..3 SPD 121 Public Speaking......3
+The 64 hours of credit necessary to complete the associate of science degree shall include the following general education distribution requirements plus the courses listed for the specific career program:

+Communications

+Social Science and/or Economics3 he ours

+Humanities and/or Arts ours

+Science and Mathematics12 he ours

+Health and/or Physical Education1 h iour

+Specific courses that meet the associate of science deg gree

+requirements are:

+I. Communications - 6 hours

+A. ENGL 121 Composition I3

+or

+COM 125 Oral and Written

+Communications +6

+В. Commu ınicati ons Elective - 3 hours

+(one of the fo llowing)

+ENGL 122 Composition II

+ENGL 123 Technical Writing I3

+BUS 150 Business Communications3

+SPD 120 Interpersonal Communications3

+SPD 121 Public Speaking3

+SPD 125 Personal Communication3

+erative pro

+Catta Carles had been C it in I and Onel Community attack

-Cooperative program Satisfies both Composition I and Oral Communication requirements.
+Satisfies both Composition I and Oral Communication requirements.